 Review a complete interactive transcript under the Dialogue tab, and find words and phrases listed under Vocab.

 Learn all the vocabulary in any video with FluentU’s robust learning engine.
 Swipe left or right to see more examples of the word you’re on.

 The best part is that FluentU keeps track of the vocabulary that you’re learning, and gives you extra practice with difficult words.
 It'll even remind you when it’s time to review what you’ve learned.
 Every learner has a truly personalized experience, even if they’re studying with the same video.

-This app comes free with the option to upgrade, and a paid web version that can be used to enhance the mobile versions.
-With the iOS or Android app, you get pre-loaded flashcards, audio and dialogues that you can learn with at your own pace.
+On the MosaLingua app, you get pre-loaded flashcards, audio and dialogues that you can learn at your own pace.